-The future: Caberfae Peaks is quietly developing a third peak, dubbed “East Peak” which is skiers right of North Peak.
-The installation of a new triple chair should be in operation for the 2022-2023 season.
-The new chair will rise from the bottom of Shelter and offload in a built-up area to the right of Smiling Irishman.
-The new lift will service a widened Smiling Irishman, Shelter, the new yet-to-be-named run described earlier, and the backcountry area.
-The anticipated vertical drop of East Peak is “around 400 ft.”
+Caberfae Peaks developed a third peak, dubbed “East Peak” which is to the skiers right off North Peak.
+The installation of a new triple chair is in operation for the 2022-2023 season.
+The new chair rises from the bottom of Shelter and offloads in a built-up area to the right of Smiling Irishman.
+The new lift services a widened Smiling Irishman, Shelter, a new run (named Funnel Cake), and the backcountry area.
+The vertical drop of East Peak is “around 400 ft.”

 Looking even further into the future, there is a plan to build a “backcountry lift” that will service a fourth peak that has not been built out yet.